-The study will be conducted in accordance with the principles of International Conference on Harmonisation Guidelines for Good Clinical Research Practice (ICH-GCP) and relevant local, national and international regulations.
+The study will be conducted in accordance with the ICH Principles for Good Clinical Practice, GCTC Guidance for Good Randomized Clinical Trials, and relevant local, national and international regulations.
 Any serious breach of GCP in the conduct of the clinical trial will be handled in accordance with regulatory requirements.
 Prior to initiation of the study at each Local Clinical Centre (LCC), the Central Coordinating Office (CCO) or relevant Regional Coordinating Centre (RCC) will confirm that the LCC has adequate facilities and resources to carry out the study.
 LCC lead investigators and study staff will be provided with training materials.

-In the context of this epidemic, visits to hospital sites are generally not appropriate as they could increase the risks of spreading infection, and in the context of this trial they generally would not influence the reliability of the trial results or the well-being of the participants.
-In exceptional circumstances, the CCO or RCC may arrange monitoring visits to LCCs as considered appropriate based on perceived training needs and the results of central statistical monitoring of study data. ^{9,10} The purpose of such visits will be to ensure that the study is being conducted in accordance with the protocol, to help LCC staff to resolve any local problems, and to provide extra training focussed on specific needs.
-No routine source data verification will take place.
+On-site monitoring will focus on critical to quality data items (e.g. participants' admitted status at the time of randomisation, consent, and primary and secondary outcomes).
+Where practical, many of these checks can be done remotely or using external data sources (e.g. routine healthcare records from NHS England and other organisations).
+Therefore source data verification will only be done if required after a country-specific risk assessment.
+In some circumstances, the CCO or RCC may arrange additional monitoring visits to LCCs as considered appropriate based on perceived training needs and the results of central statistical monitoring of study data.^{21,22} The purpose of all such visits will be to ensure that the study is being conducted in accordance with the protocol, to help LCC staff to resolve any local problems, and to provide extra training focussed on specific needs.